Jagadish

-P. V. Jagadish Kumar (born 12 June 1955) known mononymously as Jagadish, is an Indian actor, screenwriter, television presenter and former politician.
-He has starred in over 375 Malayalam films and 2 Hindi films.
+P. V. Jagadish Kumar, better known mononymously as Jagadish, is an Indian actor, screenwriter, television presenter, former college lecturer and former banker.
+He has starred in over 400 Malayalam films and two Hindi films.
 He is best known for his comic and character roles.
 Jagadish starred in over 50 films as the lead actor during the 1990s.
-He was one of the bankable lead stars in Malayalam cinema during the 1990s, along with Mukesh, Siddique, Sreenivasan and Jayaram.
+He was one of the bankable lead stars in Malayalam cinema during the 1990s.